International

 Expenses incurred wholly and exclusively in the production of income are generally tax-deductible.

-Business losses can be offset against income from any source in the same year.
-Losses may be carried forward and set-off without a time limit against income from any trade or business or capital gains arising in the business (but not against income from any other source), whereas loss carrybacks are not allowed.
+Business losses can offset income from any source within the same tax year.
+However, loss carrybacks aren't permitted.
+These losses can be carried forward indefinitely and used to offset income from the same trade or business or capital gains within the business, but not against income from other sources.

 Payments of interest, royalties, and management fees to foreign affiliates are deductible (conditions apply).